karenyyng/ElGordo_paper1/referee_comments/referee_comments.md

 Mach numbers give unreliable estimates of the shock velocities in the center of mass frame in Section 4.1 paragraph 3.

-[TO BE IMPLEMENTED] All data and code used in the calculation are hosted on a GitHub repository.
-The link to the repository is added to the paper.
-This sharing of data and code by this paper is more transparent than most published papers.

 > What about the velocity data?
 It is described in section 3.1.1 but
 > should it not be